 ACT Reading: Speed and Comprehension

 Read the passage first, then answer questions.
 Some prep guides suggest reading the questions first.
-For most students, this doesn't work on the ACT because there are too many questions per passage (10 each), and you can't hold all ten questions in working memory while reading.
+For most students, this doesn't work on the ACT because there are too many questions per passage (about 9 each), and you can't hold them all in working memory while reading.
 Read the passage actively — noting main ideas, key details, and the author's tone — then move to the questions.

 Read actively, not passively.
 Don't just let your eyes move across the words.
 As you read, actively identify: What is the main point of each paragraph?
 What is the author's overall argument or purpose?
 What is the tone?
 Underlining or briefly annotating as you read keeps your brain engaged and makes finding answers faster.